Mikuel210/Statify/README.md

 ```

 This compile file takes all templates from a directory and calls ``statify.compile`` to turn them into the final
 pages.
-The compile file is executed in a "virtual environment," which are executed in the project's temporary
+The compile file is executed in a virtual environment, so it automatically imports the ``statify``
-directory.
-The ``statify`` module is automatically imported for all virtual environments, and you are able to import
-other modules fro Statify like ``constants`` or ``compiler``.
+module.

 ``statify.compile`` takes a context dictionary.
 A context might include: